-An Auckland researcher has just been granted $200,000 to further the quest to identify dementia years or decades before clinical diagnosis, with the hope that early intervention is possible.
+An Auckland researcher, Dr Brigid Ryan, has been granted over $300,000 to further the quest to identify dementia years or decades before clinical diagnosis, with the hope that early intervention is possible.

 “We’re trying to find a way to determine who is in the very early stages of dementia before they have any of these clinical symptoms,” Dr Brigid Ryan explains.

 “Then potential treatments that come along, or that already exist, could be trialled in those people.

 “Treatments have been tested on humans and failed.
 Possibly we’re just giving them too late in the disease.
 If we were able to give that treatment 10 or 20 years earlier, then maybe those treatments might actually be helpful.”